rodrick160/UserVault/UserVaultServer/DOCUMENTATION.md

 ### Parameters
 This function supports three parameter formats:

-- `GetPlayerData(player: Player, keys: {string})`: Uses an array of keys to retrieve specific player data.
+- `GetValue(player: Player, keys: {string})`: Uses an array of keys to retrieve specific player data.
 	- `player: Player` - The target player.
 	- `keys: {string}` - The data keys to retrieve.

-- `GetPlayerData(player: Player, ...: string)`: Uses a variable number of arguments to specify the data keys.
+- `GetValue(player: Player, ...: string)`: Uses a variable number of arguments to specify the data keys.
 	- `player: Player` - The target player.
 	- `...: string` - The data keys to retrieve.

-- `GetPlayerData(player: Player)`: Does not retrieve any values, but can be used to check if the profile has loaded.
+- `GetValue(player: Player)`: Does not retrieve any values, but can be used to check if the profile has loaded.
 	- `player: Player` - The target player.

 ### Return Value